herambchaudhari4121/geomoose-website/source/developer/index.rst

 Downloading Current Developer Versions
 --------------------------------------

-GeoMOOSE uses GitHub for its source control.
+GeoMoose uses GitHub for its source control.
 Instructions and details for setting up a development environment are available in `README.md <https://github.com/geomoose/geomoose/blob/master/README.md>`_.